neoforged/Documentation/docs/resources/client/particles.md

 }
 ```

-During resource reload, the `ParticleResources` loads all particle descriptions and stitches the textures into a `TextureAtlas#LOCATION_PARTICLES` atlas.
-Then, a `SpriteSet` is created for each description containing the list of `TextureAtlasSprite`s specified.
+During resource reload, the `ParticleResources` loads all particle descriptions and stitches the textures into the `TextureAtlas#LOCATION_PARTICLES` atlas.
+Then, a `SpriteSet` is created for each description, containing a list of the specified `TextureAtlasSprite`s.

 ### Using the Description